Japan·17 - 24 September 2025

 Day 2: Thursday, September 18, 2025

 After our crafting session, we’ll enjoy a delicious unagi (eel) lunch at a renowned local restaurant.
 Unagi is a delicacy in Fukuoka, known for its rich flavor and tender texture.
+Don't knock it until you've tried it!

 In the afternoon, we’ll visit Fukuoka Castle, once the largest in Kyushu.
-As we explore the castle grounds within the expansive Maizuru Park, we’ll dress in kimono for a professional photoshoot, capturing the essence of Japan against this historical backdrop.
+As we explore the castle grounds within the expansive Maizuru Park, we’ll dress in a kimono for a professional photoshoot, capturing the essence of Japan against an historical backdrop.
 Afterward, we’ll unwind with tea at Ohori Terrace, enjoying serene views of the surrounding park.

-To cap off our day, we’ll embark on a food tour of Fukuoka’s famous yatai (food stalls).
+To cap off our day, we’ll take a food tour of Fukuoka’s famous yatai (food stalls).
 Led by Bruce, a local expert, we’ll sample iconic dishes such as Hakata ramen and mentaiko (spicy cod roe).
 This is an opportunity to immerse ourselves in the city’s vibrant street food culture as we explore different stalls.

 Included